Taiwanese master Edward Yang

 for copying.
 His father begs in vain for forgiveness.

 He loses his temper and makes it worse

 Ming and her mom, once she is dismissed from the hospital, go and stay with

 relatives in a crowded place.
 Threads

-another kid and new kid Ma, who has killed someone, comes to his rescue.
+new kid Ma, who in the past killed someone, comes to his rescue.

-Later Ma shows them a sword left behind in his house by a Japanese general.
+Later Ma shows them a sword left behind in his house by the Japanese general

 Sir goes out again with Ming.
 Honey's kids arrive again to disrupt their date